World Emoji Day

-World Emoji Day is an annual unofficial holiday occurring on 17 July, intended to celebrate emoji; in the years since the earliest observance, it has become a popular date to make product or other announcements and releases relating to emoji.
+World Emoji Day is an annual unofficial holiday occurring on 17 July each year, intended to celebrate emoji; in the years since the earliest observance, it has become a popular date to make product or other announcements and releases relating to emoji.

-Origins
+Origins and celebrations

 The date originally referred to the day Apple premiered its iCal calendar application in 2002.
 The day, July 17, was displayed on the Apple Color Emoji version of the calendar emoji (📅) as an Easter egg.

-World Emoji Day is "the brainchild of Jeremy Burge" according to CNBC which stated that the founder of Emojipedia created it in 2014.
+World Emoji Day was created on 17 July 2014 by Jeremy Burge, the founder of Emojipedia.

-The New York Times reported that Burge created this on 17 July "based on the way the calendar emoji is shown on iPhones".
+The New York Times reported that Burge chose 17 July "based on the way the calendar emoji is shown on iPhones".
 For the first World Emoji Day, Burge told The Independent "there were no formal plans put in place" other than choosing the date.
 The Washington Post suggested in 2018 that readers use this day to "communicate with only emoji".

 NBC reported that the day was Twitter's top trending item on 17 July in 2015.